WeatherTech: IMSA WeatherTech SportsCar Championship

 WeatherTech is the title sponsor of the International Motor Sports Association (IMSA) SportsCar Championship, currently officially known as the IMSA WeatherTech SportsCar Championship through the sponsorship.
 The sponsorship was announced on August 8, 2015 with the official renaming taking place on November 1 for the 2016 season.

 WeatherTech Raceway Laguna Seca

 On March 20, 2018, it was announced that the new title sponsor of the Laguna Seca Raceway would be WeatherTech, replacing Mazda.
 The track was officially renamed to WeatherTech Raceway Laguna Seca soon after on April 1.

+NASCAR

+On December 13, 2023, it was announced that Shane van Gisbergen would drive in the NASCAR Xfinity Series with WeatherTech as his main sponsor.
+On August 24, 2024, it was announced that van Gisbergen would drive full-time in the NASCAR Cup Series with WeatherTech as his main sponsor as well.
+Shortly later, it was announced that Connor Zilisch would be sponsored by WeatherTech in the Xfinity Series.